arrowarchive/Old-Arrowarchive/docs/mainmenu/FAQ.md

 * Why *GitHub?*

 **I took a class in September of 2020 where I had to make a website using *GitHub* or *WordPress*.
 I chose to work with *GitHub*, since I enjoyed the program's learning curve.
-I plan to continue taking those classes, so my website my change a lot
+I plan to continue taking those classes, so my website may change a lot over time.
+If you read my [terms of service](https://arrowarchive.github.io/The-Arrowarchive/tos.html), I will always issue a notice when I'm going to make changes to my website.

 * Do you have any other social media accounts besides *Twitter*?